VincentRupp/PML_CourseProject/project.md

 keep <- rep(TRUE,dim(training)[2])

 #Set keep to FALSE when any of the column conditions are met
-#(There's more efficient code to achieve the result, but this is a one-shot project so cost-benefit favors leaving it as this hodgepodge of omits.)
+#(There's more efficient code to achieve the result, but this has the benefit of being really clear.)
 for (i in 1:length(names(training))) {
   if (sum(is.na(training[,i])) > 5000) {keep[i] <- FALSE}
   if (grepl("^kurtosis|skewness",names(training)[i])==TRUE) {keep[i] <- FALSE}